 On September 26, 2022, the Company issued the Working Capital Note to the Sponsor for a principal amount of \$65,000.
-The Working Capital Note was subsequently amended and restated eleven more times on October 26, 2022 (an additional \$65,000 added to the Working Capital Note), November 28, 2022 (an additional \$65,000 added to the Working Capital Note), December 27, 2022 (an additional \$65,000 added to the Working Capital Note), December 27, 2023 (an additional \$65,000 added to the Working Capital Note), February 27, 2023 (an additional \$350,000 added to the Working Capital Note), April 27, 2023 (an additional \$65,000 added to the Working Capital Note), April 27, 2023 (an additional \$65,000 added to the Working Capital Note), June 26, 2023 (an additional \$130,000 added to the Working Capital Note), July 25, 2023 (an additional \$65,000 added to the Working Capital Note), October 27, 2023 (an additional \$381,360 added to the Working Capital Note) and December 13, 2023 (an additional \$53,640 added to the Working Capital Note), respectively, for a collective principal amount of \$1,500,000.
+The Working Capital Note was subsequently amended and restated eleven more times on October 26, 2022 (an additional \$65,000 added to the Working Capital Note), November 28, 2022 (an additional \$65,000 added to the Working Capital Note), December 27, 2022 (an additional \$65,000 added to the Working Capital Note), January 25, 2023 (an additional \$65,000 added to the Working Capital Note), February 27, 2023 (an additional \$350,000 added to the Working Capital Note), April 27, 2023 (an additional \$65,000 added to the Working Capital Note), April 27, 2023 (an additional \$65,000 added to the Working Capital Note), July 25, 2023 (an additional \$65,000 added to the Working Capital Note), Univ 26, 2023 (an additional \$381,360 added to the Working Capital Note) and December 13, 2023 (an additional \$53,640 added to the Working Capital Note) amount of \$1,500,000.
 The Working Capital Note was issued to provide the Company with additional working capital during the Extension and was not deposited into the Trust Account.
 The Working Capital Note is convertible at the Sponsor's election upon the consummation of the initial business combination.
 Upon such election, the convertible note will convert, at a price of \$10.00 per unit, into units identical to the Private Placement Units issued in connection with the Offering.
 An aggregate of 150,000 Private Placement Units of the Company would be issued if the entire principal balance of the Working Capital Note is converted.
 Each Private Placement Unit consists of one share of the Company's common stock, par value \$0.0001 per share, and one redeemable warrant.
-The warrants constituting a part of the Private Placement Units would be exercisable, subject to the terms and conditions of the warrant and during the exercise period as provided in the warran
+The warrants constituting a part of the Private Placement Units would be exercisable, subject to the terms and conditions of the warrant and during the exercise period as provided in the warrant agreement governing the warrants.
+The Company has relied upon Section 4(a)(2) of the Securities Act, in connection wit

 On December 13, 2023, the Company issued the First Non-Convertible Working Capital Note for a collective principal amount of \$66,360 (the "First Non-Convertible Working Capital Note").
 The First Non-Convertible Working Capital Note was issued to provide the Company with additional working capital and will not be deposited into the Trust Account.
 On February 7, 2024, the Company amended and restated the First Non-Convertible Working Capital Note to reflect an additional principal amount of \$195,887 extended by the Sponsor to the Company for a collective principal amount under the Second Non-Convertible Working Capital Note of \$262,247.
 The Second Non-Convertible Working Capital Note was issued to provide the Company with additional working capital and will not be deposited into the Trust Account.
-On February 15, 2024, the Company amended and restated the Second Non-Convertible Working Capital Note with the Third Non-Convertible Working Capital Note of \$297,247.
-The Third Non-Convertible Working Capital Note was issued to provide the Company with additional working capital and will not be deposited into the Trust Account.
-The Third Non-Convertible Working Capital Note was issued to provide the Company with additional working capital and will not be deposited into the Trust Account.
+On February 15, 2024, the Company amended and restated the Second Non-Convertible Working Capital Note with the Third Non-Convertible Working Capital Note of \$250,000 extended by the Sponsor to the Company for a collective principal amount under the Third Non-Convertible Working Capital Note of \$297,247.
 The Third Non-Convertible Working Capital Note was issued to provide the Company with additional working capital and will not be deposited into the Trust Account.
 The Third Non-Convertible Working Capital Note was issued to provide the Company is not the Company.
 The Company issued the Second and Third Non-Convertible Working Capital Note in consideration for additional loans from the Sponsor to fund the Company's working capital requirements.